 All of this can be a daunting process to face, especially when suffering the stressful impact and potential duress of a domestic violence situation.
 This is where I can again help you, firstly through the application process and presenting to the Registrar, and secondly by accompanying you to court on the day of the hearing, to provide support and protection while you are exposed to the presence of your abuser.

 If it is viable, another safety strategy may be relocation.
 If you choose this option, then again, I can look at the protection controls suitable for your new premises.

 There may be situations where you need the support of security personnel.
-Some scenarios that I have provided these services to, include:
+Our domestic violence assistance can include the following services.

 - Weddings.
 If you have a disgruntled friend, relative, or ex-partner that you believe may threaten your special day (yes this does happen!), I can help you.
 I will plan my security team to fit into your day with inconspicuous exposure, and be ready to act if necessary.
 Our planning for these situations will always involve liaison with the local police to ensure a speedy response if necessary.

 - Funerals.
 Like weddings, funerals from time-to-time are also targets of disgruntled relatives or people who the grieving family have not invited.
 I can provide you with inconspicuous security personnel to watch over your ceremony with empathy, sensitivity, and work with the local police to ensure a safe and dignified occasion.

 - Special Occasions and Parties.
 If you are hosting a special occasion or party at home or a private venue, and the fear of domestic violence is a threat, due to the attendance of an ex-partner, or a family member subject of an FVIO that may show up, then I can help you.
 I will risk assess the property for vulnerabilities, liaise with local police, and help you plan a safe event.